sugarlabs/sugar-docs/desktop-activity.md

     icon = activity-helloworld
     licence = GPLv2+

 Choose a name and unique bundle-id for your activity by editing the file.
+Note: Don't use punctuation in your bundle_id, e.g., `org.sugarlabs.my-activity-name` is not a valid bundle name.
+Use CamelCase instead: `org.sugarlabs.MyActivityName`

     [Activity]
     name = MyActivityName